RodrigoPerozin/sedex-orders-tracking/README.md

 The program is simple, you just type the order code, and then go do anything while the app run, you will be notified when your order status change.

+If <a href="rastreamento.correios.com.br">correios</a> are reading this.
+Yes, i am a robot.

 Pre-requisites to use this program:
 <ul>
   <li>Python 3.X.X</li>